Seafirst Bank robbery

 1997 bank heist in Lakewood, Washington, U.S.

 On February 10, 1997, the Seafirst Bank branch of Lakewood, Washington, was robbed of $4,461,681 in cash by Billy Kirkpatrick and Ray Bowman, also known as the Trenchcoat Robbers.
 An investigation by the Federal Bureau of Investigation and the Internal Revenue Service caught the two, and they were both sent to 15 years in prison in 1999.
-It is one of the largest robberies in U.S. history.
+It stands as one of the largest robberies in U.S. history.

 Background

 Billy Kirkpatrick, from Hovland, Minnesota, and Ray Bowman, from Kansas City, Missouri, were two criminals from the Midwest known as the Trenchcoat Robbers, who performed robberies across the United States from the 1970s to the 1990s.
 In the 1970s, they stole disco records from record stores, and then in the 1980s they started robbing banks at gunpoint.
 From then until February 1997, they stole $3.5 million in 26 heists across the country.
 Because they wore trench coats during their robberies, the two were named the Trenchcoat Robbers by the Federal Bureau of Investigation, who had very little information on the culprits.
 In 1997, Kirkpatrick was 57 and Bowman was 53.

 Starting in January 1997, the two staked out the Seafirst Bank branch of Lakewood, Washington.
 The bank was a repository for other banks, businesses, and a casino, and at the close of business, the cash was stored in the bank's main vault.
 They stayed at a hotel in Kent, and took time to blend in with the locals, eating at high-end restaurants and attending a piano recital at the University of Washington.
 They cased the bank, finding out the vault was "packed with an extraordinary amount of cash" to cover an upcoming payday of soldiers at Fort Lewis, and devised a getaway route.
 The two stole a Jeep Cherokee using a set of manufacturer's master keys that Kirkpatrick had bought in the mail after posing as a locksmith.